Jhargram Kumud Kumari Institution

-Jhargram Kumud Kumari Institution (informally KKI) is a boys-only independent day school in Jhargram, West Bengal, India.It was founded in 1924 by the Raja Narasingha Malla Deb the King of Jhargram.
+Jhargram Kumud Kumari Institution (informally KKI) is a boys-only independent day school in Jhargram, West Bengal, India.
+It was founded in 1924 by the Raja Narasingha Malla Deb the King of Jhargram.
 It is the oldest school of Jhargram district and one of the oldest school of undivided Medinipur District.
-It is a school with a strength of almost 1300 students, as it evolved into a Government aided school with a managing committee, presently headed by Shivendra Bijoy Malla Deb the scion of Jhargram Royal family.
+It is a school with a strength of almost 1300 students, as it evolved into a Government aided school with a managing committee.

 Academic affiliation

 The school is affiliated to the"West Bengal Board of Secondary Education" (which holds the Madhyamik exams after grade 10) and "West Bengal Council of Higher Secondary Education" (conducted Higher secondary level or Pre-university level examination).